Author: Adam Obringer

 Here are some of our favorite photos from the Facebook group over the last few weeks…

 We have a quick update on the deadline for the project.
-As of Friday, we have handed out over 83,000 sheets of origami and we have officially surpassed the halfway point of this community initiative this week.
+As of Friday, we have handed out over 83,000 sheets of origami and we have officially surpassed the halfway point for handing out paper for this community initiative this week.
 Although we are excited to surpass this number, we will be unable to meet our target display date of Oct.
 28. This does not mean we are going to give up!

 When we realized this may not be completed by Oct.
 28, we decided that we would push the target date back until we receive all 150,000 cranes.
 With so many community members helping us in this initiative, we wanted to ensure we would put on a full display and nothing less.
 The new target date is now the end of the year.